 Although camping apps are the easiest way to find camping spots for more recent recommendations, we have found Facebook so valuable especially in backpacker or campervan groups.
 Simply ask for personal recommendations for a particular area and you will likely have a response in minutes.

 From Facebook to an actual book.
-Internet or phone coverage can be extremely limited when camping in Australia so just in case we recommend keeping one of these books in your car / backpack.
+Internet or phone coverage can be extremely limited when camping in Australia so just in case we recommend keeping one of these books in your car or backpack.
 Having a book as back up will mean you won’t be stranded should your phone run out of battery or there are no locals nearby to ask.
+Some campsites in Australia offer discounts too if you collect coupons from the back of the book or show vouchers found in camping magazines etc, so keep your eye on these offers.

 HOW MUCH DOES CAMPING IN AUSTRALIA COST?